enkidevs/curriculum/SQL/DDL/indicies/create-indexes.md

 CREATE UNIQUE INDEX index_name
 ON table_name (col1 DESC, col2 ASC, ...)
 ```
 This would create an index on the specified table and columns.
-The main difference between **non-clustered** and **clustered** indexes is that for the latter we need to specify the order in which we wand the entries to be ordered.
+The main difference between **non-clustered** and **clustered** indices is that for the latter we need to specify the order in which we wand the entries to be ordered.

 ---
 ## Practice